-It is the practice of the Company to use a compensation consultant to perform an annual competitive compensation analysis of the Company's overall compensation practices.
-Since 2015, the Committee has engaged Radford, which is part of the Human Capital Solutions practice at Aon plc ("Aon"), as the Company's compensation consultant to conduct the overall analysis of the Company's compensation practices and those of comparable companies in the biotechnology industry.
+It is the practice of the Committee to use a compensation consultant to perform an annual competitive compensation analysis of the Company's overall compensation practices.
+Since 2015, the Committee has engaged Aon's Human Capital Solutions practice, a division of Aon plc ("Aon"), formerly known as Radford, as the

+Company's compensation consultant to conduct the overall analysis of the Company's compensation practices and those of comparable companies in the biotechnology industry.
+The Committee has determined that there are no conflicts of interest with respect to the engagement of Aon by the Committee.